mahanshariati/LearningOfAnyKind/Technologies/Redis.md

 - You can do so using the following command (from the relevant client's connection): CLIENT NO-EVICT on
 - And you can revert that with: CLIENT NO-EVICT off

+## Client Timeouts
+By default recent versions of Redis don't close the connection with the client if the client is idle for many seconds: the connection will remain open forever. \\
+However if you don't like this behavior, you can configure a timeout, so that if the client is idle for more than the specified number of seconds, the client connection will be closed.